withhaibun/haibun/README.md

 ...

-A new Haibun module is created by implementing the `AStepper` interface from
+A new Haibun module is created by extending the `AStepper` abstract class from
 @haibun/core (see example below), and adding the module to the testing target directory (refer to the e2e-tests files package.json and local/config.json for what this should look like).